The Mathematical Symbol "Neither Greater-Than nor Less-Than (≹)"

 Example 2: Complex Numbers

 Suppose we have two complex numbers \( z_1 \) and \( z_2 \).
-In the realm of complex numbers, there isn't a straightforward notion of 'greater than' or 'less than'.
+In complex numbers, there isn't a straightforward notion of 'greater than' or 'less than'.
 Here, one might use: \[ z_1 ≹ z_2 \] to imply that neither of the complex numbers is dominant in magnitude, yet they aren't identically equal.

 Real-world Uses of ≹